asadiceccarelli/eu-wholesale-analysis/README.md

 ## 1. Initial inspection of data

-The dataset provided by SMARD, the information platform of the Bundesnetzagentur on the electricity market.
+The dataset containing information on the majority of the markets is provided by SMARD, the information platform of the Bundesnetzagentur on the electricity market.
 It contains information on the following markets:
 - Germany/Luxembourg (De-Lu)
 - De-Lu Neighbors
 - Belgium